Our vision and a radical model

-Our studio is tiny and you get to overlook the vast emerald ocean every day with a very intimate setting (our studio currently hosts 8 students maximum).
+Our studio is smaller and you get to overlook the vast emerald ocean every day with a very intimate setting (our studio currently hosts 8 students maximum).
 You can hear the waves crushing, monkeys jumping trees to trees (sometimes visiting our studio).
 We see the sunrise, clouds moving, big blue sky reflecting the ocean, and that’s our studio, molded into the Mother Nature.

 It took a long and challenging year getting used to the culture, getting to know our friends, our land, our ocean and our weather to build our home base.
 But as they say, “if it were easy, anyone would have done it!”